estebanmunchjones2019/academind-next.js-article/Next article.md

 # Next.js + WordPress as headless CMS

-Do you want to edit the content of your apps without touching a single line of code?😯
+Do you want to edit the content of your apps without touching a single line of code? 😯

 In this tutorial we'll explore **Next.js, one of the best performing front end web frameworks 🚀**, and **WordPress, the most popular open source software for creating websites**.